ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_tokens.md

 Refresh Token expiration MAY be any length of time greater than 28 days but MUST NOT exceed the end of the duration of sharing consented to by the Consumer.

+**Until September 16th 2022**:
 Data Holders MAY cycle Refresh Tokens when an Access Token is issued.
 If Refresh Token cycling is not performed then the Refresh Token MUST NOT expire before the expiration of the sharing consented by the Customer.

+**From September 16th 2022 (FAPI 1.0 Migration Phase 2)**:
+ *	Data Holders MUST NOT cycle refresh tokens (rotation).
+In other words, Refresh Tokens should be issued with an "exp" equal to the sharing duration authorised by the Customer.

 ### Token Expiry
 The expiry time for issued access tokens and refresh tokens must be deterministic for the Data Recipient Software Product.